aai-institute/pyDVL/docs/value/index.md

         can also introduce issues in the low-value regime.

 * **High variance utility**: Classical applications of game theoretic value concepts operate with deterministic utilities, but in ML we use an evaluation of the model on a validation set as a proxy for the true risk.
 Even if the utility *is* bounded, if it has high variance then values will also have high variance, as will their Monte Carlo estimates.
 One workaround in pyDVL is to configure the caching system to allow multiple evaluations of the utility for every index set.
-A moving average is computed and returned once the standard error is small, see [MemcachedConfig][pydvl.utils.config.MemcachedConfig].
+  A moving average is computed and returned once the standard error is small, see [CachedFuncConfig][pydvl.utils.caching.config.CachedFuncConfig].
   [@wang_data_2022] prove that by relaxing one of the Shapley axioms and considering the general class of semi-values, of which Shapley is an instance, one can prove that a choice of constant weights is the best one can do in a utility-agnostic setting.
 This method, dubbed *Data Banzhaf*, is available in pyDVL as [compute_banzhaf_semivalues][pydvl.value.semivalues.compute_banzhaf_semivalues].

 * **Data set size**: Computing exact Shapley values is NP-hard, and Monte Carlo